dc25/pythonVersions/README.md

-# Demo showing a way to use docker to work with multiple python versions
+# Using docker to work with multiple python versions
 ```
 $ cat aliases
 function dx